FreskyZ/fine/docs/build-script.md

 ## Other Commands

-currently they are all about authenticate issues, to be implemented
+about authenticate, to be implemented

 ```shell
 $ akari enable-signup